 One night, she seemed very excited.
 She was coming to Kolkata on her way to Delhi and asked me to meet her at her guest house.
 We planned for dinner upon her arrival and spending the next day together.

 On the day of her arrival, the black and white screen of my Nokia 3310 went crazy waiting for a message.
-I had come to the office that day with my bag packed, having informed my wife that I had work for a day at Jamshedpur.
+I had come to the office that day with my bag packed, having informed my wife that I had worked for a day at Jamshedpur.
 At about 6:30 pm, she pinged and I reached the appointed restaurant by 8:00.

 She was fashionable.
 I was floored by her figure and aroma.
 When I pulled out a chair opposite her, she asked me to sit next to her and freely held my shoulder and arms during dinner.